gcanti/tcomb-validation/README.md

 # Customise error messages

-You can customise the validation error message defining a function `getValidationErrorMessage(value, path)` on the type constructor:
+You can customise the validation error message defining a function `getValidationErrorMessage(value, path, context)` on the type constructor:

 ```js
 var ShortString = t.subtype(t.String, function (s) {